An in-deep explanation on how the GPIO lines work and how to manage them faster is available on:

 These utilities mainly work with individual GPIO lines and may be extended to other protocols that can be implemented by "bit banging" GPIO lines.
 These include I2C (a.k.a.
 TWI), "one wire" (known as "w1" by the Linux kernel) from Dallas Semiconductor (now Maxim), and the two wire protocol for the SHT-71 .

-Download on your board the latest utilities version from the D.Gilbert
+Download on your board (not on your Linux workstation) the latest utilities version from the D.Gilbert

 For the CPUs AT91SAMG20 and AT91SAMG25: